brettz9/maptext/README.md

 0. Fix from/to issue when changing shapes
 0. Make text optional by preference

-0. Have changes to form/HTML/JSON set shapes on map
-0. Have added shapes and repositioning (need reposition listeners and removal listeners?) reflected in form/HTML/JSON
+0. Have added and removed shapes and repositioning (need reposition listeners and removal listeners?) reflected in form/HTML/JSON
 0. View map
 0. Zooming